 Although exercise to the inhibited nutation muscles may result in a significant recovery of size and strength, they will revert to an atrophied state once treatment is stopped and some time passes.
 If core stabilization treatment is ongoing, it may appear that the patient is progressing because increased circulation will ease the pain and stiffness.
-However, the ligaments will be undergoing continued micro trauma, and the patient will regress once the treatment is stopped.
+However, the ligaments will be undergoing continued microtrauma, and the patient will regress once the treatment is stopped.

 On the other hand, the counternutation muscles are tight to protect the joint by pulling it away from nutation.
 But, we mistakenly treat them by stretching, without stabilizing the SIJ, which brings the joint towards nutation and re-stresses the sprained ligaments, leading to greater instability.
 Although the tight counternutation muscles will become stretched and relax, they will tighten again due to the ligamento-muscular response.

 Richardson and Jull and Richardson, et al. discuss findings that show that inhibition, weakness, and delayed onset of the transverse abdominis and multifidus, both nutators, play a significant role in low back pain.
-Based on their findings, they have developed an exercise program using co-contraction of these muscles as the central part of a spinal stabilization program.
+Based on their findings, they have developed an exercise program using the co-contraction of these muscles as the central part of a spinal stabilization program.

 This concept is followed in some spinal stabilization regimens today: an inflatable pillow, with an attached gauge, is placed under the body; pressure changes will show if motion occurs.
 The person uses this knowledge to maintain a motionless spinal posture during exercise.
-The idea is to strengthen the muscles isometrically because motion was found to be detrimental to the patient.
-With the proper perspective, we can see that these muscles, by inducing excess nutation, can worsen the sacroiliac joint nutation lesion, if they bring the structure past normal range of motion; therefore, the joint is not brought to its end of range of motion and the ligaments are not stressed.
-Although effective in reducing low back pain, these exercises demand precise control and concentration, and must be done gently.
-Using this system, Hides found an increase in the cross sectional area of the involved multifidus.
+The idea is to strengthen the muscles isometrically because the motion was found to be detrimental to the patient.
+With the proper perspective, we can see that these muscles, by inducing excess nutation, can worsen the sacroiliac joint nutation lesion, if they bring the structure past the normal range of motion; therefore, the joint is not brought to its end of the range of motion and the ligaments are not stressed.
+Although effective in reducing low back pain, these exercises demand precise control and concentration and must be done gently.
+Using this system, Hides found an increase in the cross-sectional area of the involved multifidus.
 Although the program does reduce pain and decrease excess joint laxity, it is limited in how far it can take one beyond pain relief.

-By considering the sacroiliac joint, we can see that, as long as the motion they create doesn’t go past the normal range of motion of the sacroiliac joint, they won’t provoke an inhibitory response in the nutation muscles, so they will develop increased function.
+By considering the sacroiliac joint, we can see that as long as the motion they create doesn’t go past the normal range of motion of the sacroiliac joint, they won’t provoke an inhibitory response in the nutation muscles, so they will develop the increased function.
 In effect, their exercises attempt to reverse the compensatory counternutation pattern but extreme care is taken to avoid any but the most minimal movement.

 Their concept is simple; controlled exercise directed at the weak, flaccid muscles in areas of dysfunction should help return stability to that area of the spine by increasing muscular compression.
 Although there is some validity to their program, they do not address the underlying mechanism that leads to dysfunction with motion, other than saying that it is most likely weak due to reflex inhibition.
 These muscles are inhibited and weak for a reason; it is very important to know that reason.

 They recognized that more than a little motion would provoke a bad reaction but did not relate it to the correct spinal area.
-Although their concern was stabilization of the lumbar spine, in effect, they were primarily stabilizing the sacroiliac joint.
+Although their concern was the stabilization of the lumbar spine, in effect, they were primarily stabilizing the sacroiliac joint.

 The muscles that promote the nutation lesion (nutators) are inhibited and those that compensate are contracted (counternutators).
 The inhibited muscles are weak because they are inhibited.
 The tight muscles are weak because they are doing two things at once; stabilizing the joint and then performing their given task.
 Janda called it “tightness weakness.”
 All the muscles that attach to the innominate or sacrum are directly involved, which is most of the muscles in the body.
 Because such a large mass is directly involved, the effect is transferred throughout the body.
 This means that all, or at least most, of the muscles in the body are weaker if one has a Nutation Lesion.
 Of course, after stabilizing the Nutation Lesion, we may still have weak muscles from other causes, but they won’t be as widespread.
 The compensation pattern may have developed stress at other joints and set-up another self-perpetuating lesion; examples may be found in Associated Syndromes.